 Headings of the sections are to be bold and not underlined.
 They should appear clearly on its own.
 Any subsections should be given a brief heading, italicize and it should also appear clearly on its own separate line.
 Authors are advised to minimize subsections.

 Tables, Graphs, Figures and Photographs

-Tables, graphs and figures should be displayed manuscript body.
+Tables, graphs and figures should be displayed in the manuscript body.
 Tables and figures should be numbered consecutively in accordance with their appearance in the text.
 Tables are captioned on top of the table body and place any table notes below the table body with proper indications to the contents in the table body (if needed).
 Figures are captioned at the bottom of the figures.
 Scanned or digital photographs should be in high resolution, minimum 300 dpi in the PC format.
 A maximum of 10 Figures and Tables combined only allowed; hence, be sparing.

 Footnotes should be kept to a minimum; in most cases, it will be possible to incorporate the information in the text.
 If footnotes are used, they should be numbered in the text indicated by superscript numbers and kept as brief as possible.

 References should be cited in the text by the author.
 All references in the text must be listed at the end of the paper, with the names of authors arranged alphabetically, and titles of papers given.

 It is the authors’ responsibility to provide the accurate details of the bibliographic citations.
 Please ensure that all references cited within the text must also be present in the reference list (and vice versa).

 - Single author: the author’s name (without initials) and the year of publication

 - Two authors: both authors’ names and the year of publication

 - Three or more authors: first author’s name followed by ‘et al.’ and the year of publication.
 Citation may be made directly (or parenthetically).
 Groups of references should be listed chronologically according to the year of publication.